lrothschild/GettingAndCleaningData/CodeBook.md

 12. Read in subject columns, train and test, and row bind them as “sub”

-13. Column bind the tables "sub","act" and "meas" into final table “Measurements”
+13. Column bind the tables "sub","act" and "meas" into final table “Measurements"

 14. “MeasurementSummary” is created from “Measurements” using the dplyr function “summarise_each” with function “mean” and grouping by Subject and Activity.